Share this

 by Jarno Koopman on January 18, 2023

 We all want to increase our productivity and profitability.
-Putting this into practice is something else.
+Putting this goal into practice is something else.

 What is employee utilization rate?

-Employee utilization rate equals the amount of time the employee engages in work versus their total work availability aka capacity.
+Employee utilization rate equals the amount of time an employee engages in work versus their total work availability aka capacity.

 Let’s say that last week, employee A spent 2 hours on internal admin and 28 billable hours on work directly related to projects and services.
 Employee A’s weekly availability is 35 hours.